allentown521/saladict-desktop-docs/vitepress/en/docs/api/translate/niutrans.md

 ### Step 1: Register or Login

-Click the [pot user exclusive registration link](https://niutrans.com/login?active=3&userSource=pot) to register a NiuTrans account.
+Click the [Saladict user exclusive registration link](https://niutrans.com/login?active=3&userSource=pot) to register a NiuTrans account.
 If you already have an account, choose to login; if not, proceed with registration.

 ![](./asset//niutrans2.png)